 There are thousands of nonprofit organizations in Virginia, with focuses ranging from healthcare to education, arts, animal welfare, and beyond.
 But if you see an unmet need in your field and are ready to make a difference, we’re here to help you.

-By following these twelve steps, you’ll soon be able to build a team, apply for grants, and further your cause.
-This easy-to-follow guide will walk you through how to start a nonprofit organization in VA, also answer some of your initial questions.
+This easy-to-follow guide will walk you through how to start a nonprofit organization in VA and answer some of your initial questions.

 Choosing your organization’s name is an important first step in starting a nonprofit.
 It establishes your brand and should be unique, memorable, and engaging.
 Therefore, we recommend doing an online search of your name ideas before settling on your final choice.
 It’s also useful to see if your name is available as a website domain and social media handle.